microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/smart-assist-bot/README.md

 ### 1. Deploying a new Smart Assist Bot

 To develop a new WebApp based Smart Bot, Please follow the steps mentioned below Download the github sample and Open the code in visual studio 2017 or above and update the appsettings.
-This setup broadly contains 3 steps
+This setup broadly contains the following steps.

-1) Fill the values in [appsettings.json](SmartAssistBot/appsettings.json) file<br />
+1) Update the values in appsettings.json (SmartAssistBot/appsettings.json) file<br />
 2) Publish the webapp to Azure<br />
 3) Update the Messaging endpoint in Bot channels registration<br />

-**Update App settings**<br />
+4) Enable Teams channel<br />
+5) Test your Bot online<br />

+##### Update appsettings.json <br />
-You need to update LUIS, Bot and CDS settings.
+Appsettings.json contains LUIS, Bot and CDS settings.

-Follow the instructions mentioned in topic [Add natural language understanding to your bot](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-v4-luis?view=azure-bot-service-4.0&tabs=csharp) to add LUIS to your bot.
+1) Follow the instructions mentioned in topic [Add natural language understanding to your bot](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-v4-luis?view=azure-bot-service-4.0&tabs=csharp) to add LUIS to your bot.
 Once you have created a LUIS app, see [this section](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-v4-luis?view=azure-bot-service-4.0&tabs=csharp#retrieve-application-information-from-the-luisai-portal) to get `LuisAppId`, `LuisAPIKey` and `LuiAPIHostName`

     **LUIS** app settings can be left blank if you are interested only in KB search

         // LUIS connection settings
         "LuisAPIHostName": "westus.api.cognitive.microsoft.com",
         "LuisAPIKey": "",
         "LuisAppId": "",

-**BOT settings**
-1) Register a bot with Azure Bot Service and obtain the Microsoft App ID and a Client secret (a) App ID:
+2) Register a bot with Azure Bot Service and obtain the Microsoft App ID and a Client secret (a) App ID:
         - Create registration resource following [this documentation](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0#create-a-registration-resource)
         - Go to the Azure App Service resource which is just created.